broisnischal/assetize/README.md

 Tired of manually importing assets like `public/icons/myicon.ico` in your project?
 Say goodbye to the hassle with Assetify!
 This handy tool automates asset imports, making your workflow smoother and more efficient.

+To generate the assets file, you need to run the `assetize:build` command.
+Remember to do this each time you make changes to files in the root assets folder.

 ## Example

 ```tsx